 Veera didn’t have much to say nor did she waste time getting off the bike.
 She started fumbling in her handbag but I told her firmly that I would not be paid.
 She grabbed my arm and shook it vigorously and a tear rolled down her cheek from under the goggles she had slipped on.
 ‘Kiitos!
 Kiitos!
 Ystäväni!
 Näkemiin!
 Näkemiin!
 Goodbye!’
 I didn’t know what she was blabbering except that she was grateful as hell and then she spun and rushed towards the security guards at the entrance.

 I could still feel her palms on my shoulders as I drove back, my back yearning for the touch it had just discovered.
 As I cut into the last lane to my house, I was shocked to see a large crowd gathered under our building.
-There were a police van and a white-coloured ambulance too!
-My heart leaped to my mouth and I parked my bike discreetly at a distance and looked for familiar faces in the crowd.
+A grim looking police van was parked next to a white-coloured ambulance close to the gate.
+My heart leapt to my mouth and I killed the engine of my bike, pulling it away discreetly at some distance.
+I looked for familiar faces in the ominous crowd.
 Balbir Rai stood at the gate of his house, clutching a newspaper in one hand and his lungi with the other.
 With leaden feet, I moved closer to him searching his face for answers.
 Presently, some people emerged from the front holding a stretcher, carrying a large body covered with a sheet and I could just spot a ponytail peeking out at one end.
 Biren and Sumer followed it with bowed heads.

 ‘Suicide!’
 Balbir Rai said balefully, pointing at the stretcher with his face.
 ‘Love with phoren omens.’